keithamus/dotfiles/README.md

 ### Nano
 `nano` has been replaced by a command which asks if you want to use subl instead.
 Good for if, like me, you habitually type "nano <file>" when you really would like Sublime instead.
 Yup.

+### Gifify

+`gifify` will turn any movie file (ones supported by ffmpeg - so basically all of them) into a gif.
+Pass in `--good` as the second argument (i.e `gifify file.mov --good`) to convert a gif as higher quality, but bigger file size and longer encoding time.
+This requires 4 dependendies: ffmpeg, ImageMagick, gifsicle and XQuartz if on a mac.
+For Macs with Homebrew simply `brew install ffmpeg imagemagick gifsicle` after you've installed XQarts.